 What person on the go has time to sit at home?
 None!
 But when your friend or family member is forced into staying home more for recovery from foot surgery, they are going to get bored really fast.
-Get them a magazine subscription, some books from the library, or a TV series DVD.
-Help them enjoyther down time as much as possible.
+Get them a magazine subscription, some books from the library, or sign them up for delivered movies.
+Help them enjoy their downtime as much as possible.

 8. Cast Coverz